-Whilst some early race leaders opt for small and restrained customisations such as pink handlebar tape to match their Maglia Rosa, Steven Kruijswijk didn't hold back, opting for a hybrid pink and celeste Bianchi for his extended stint in pink during the 2016 edition of the race.
-Mario Cipollini and David Arroyo adopted the completely pink bike approach during their stints in the Maglia Rosa in 2002 and 2010 respectively.
+Whilst some early race leaders opt for small and restrained customisations such as pink handlebar tape to match their pink jerseys, Steven Kruijswijk didn't hold back, opting for a hybrid pink and celeste Bianchi for his extended stint in pink during the 2016 edition of the race.
+Mario Cipollini and David Arroyo adopted the completely pink bike approach during their stints in the maglia rosa in 2002 and 2010 respectively.

 Click or swipe through the gallery above to take a closer look at the pink bikes, components and customisation from the Giro d'Italia in years gone by.